 7. Information for the health care professional

 Nexplanon is a contraceptive implant preloaded in a disposable applicator.
 Safety and efficacy have been established in women between 18 and 40 years of age.
 The implant is a small, soft, flexible, plastic rod, 4 cm in length and 2 mm in diameter, which contains 68 milligrams of the active substance, etonogestrel.
 The applicator allows the healthcare professional to insert the implant just under the skin of your upper arm.
 Etonogestrel is a synthetic female hormone resembling progesterone.
 A small amount of etonogestrel is continuously released into the bloodstream.
 The implant itself is made of ethylene vinyl acetate copolymer, a plastic that will not dissolve in the body.
-It also contains a small amount of barium sulfate which renders it visible under X-ray.
+It also contains a small amount of barium sulphate which renders it visible under X-ray.

 Nexplanon is used to prevent pregnancy.

 The implant is inserted just below the skin.
 The active compound, etonogestrel, works in two ways:

 As a result, Nexplanon protects you against pregnancy for a period of three years, but if you are overweight the doctor may advise you to replace the implant earlier.
 Nexplanon is one of several means of preventing pregnancy.
 Another frequently used birth control method is the combined Pill.
-In contrast to combined Pills, Nexplanon can be used by women who may not, or do not want to use estrogens.
+In contrast to combined Pills, Nexplanon can be used by women who may not, or do not want to use oestrogens.
 When you use Nexplanon you do not have to remember to take a pill every day.
 This is one of the reasons that Nexplanon is very reliable (over 99 % effective).
 If in rare cases the implant is not inserted correctly or is not inserted at all, you may not be protected against pregnancy.
 When you are using Nexplanon, your menstrual bleeding may change and become absent, irregular, infrequent, frequent, prolonged, or rarely heavy.
 The bleeding pattern that you experience during the first three months generally indicates your future bleeding pattern.
 Painful periods may improve.

 You may stop using Nexplanon at any time (see also “ When you want to stop using Nexplanon” ).